-Knowing how to avoid tick bites can improve your experience of the outdoors.
+Knowing how to avoid tick bites is important, especially during the summer months.
 If you spend any amount of time enjoying activities in the wilderness – hiking, biking, kayaking, wild swimming, climbing, camping – you are going to encounter wildlife.
 For most of us, hanging out with the non-human locals adds massively to the joy of being outdoors.
 However, some of these locals might like you rather more than you like them.
 Especially the ones that are after your blood.

 Ticks scare people, perhaps, because they are arachnids, and all things with eight legs seem to have the ability to terrify – often completely needlessly.
 Most ticks bites are not, in fact, going to cause you any more discomfort beyond some localized and temporary itchiness.

 Unfortunately, however, sometimes people get bitten by a tick that is carrying a disease, such as Lyme disease or Rocky Mountain spotted fever, and that can have more serious consequences – so it’s best to avoid them if you can, and treat a bite properly when it occurs.
 Here's how to avoid tick bites.

 How to avoid tick bites: what is a tick?

 As mentioned, ticks are not insects, they are arachnids, so – like their close cousins spiders (and scorpions and mites, all the popular species) – they have eight legs.
 When they’re young, ticks are known as nymphs, but they’re less innocuous than that makes them sound, because baby ticks can spread serious diseases just as effectively as adults.
 (In fact, they can be more dangerous, because they’re harder to spot.)